-- A caustic solution, trisodium phosphate (TSP; Oakite), was used to prepare railcars for painting. - Paints were used primarily in the Coach and Paint Shop.
+- A caustic solution, trisodium phosphate (TSP; Oakite), was used to prepare railcars for painting. - Solvents and degreasers were used to clean and strip railcars and locomotive parts. - Paints were used primarily in the Coach and Paint Shop.
 Paint pigments likely contained lead and other metals.
 Data regarding specific chemical constituents contained in the paints are not available.
 Solvents and mineral spirits were likely used in association with painting operations. - Lye was used in a below-ground concrete vat south of the Main Shop. - Two concrete lye pits existed in the area south of the Main Shop. - Waste oil sumps were used for oil/water separation.
 These sumps were periodically cleaned out, and separated water was discharged to the combined sewer system. - Fuels and oil were stored on-site in both above ground and below-ground tanks.
 Underground storage tanks included the subsurface gasoline and diesel tanks near the Oil House, a single 1,000-gallon tank north of the Main Shop building, and two concrete bunker fuel tanks. - Oil was recycled at the Refined Oil Building. - Asbestos was used for steam engine boiler insulation prior to 1951 and was stored in the Asbestos Storage Area. - The rattler pit was located in the Main Shop Area and was used to shake mineral deposits out of the steam pipes removed from locomotives. - If there was electroplating activity at the facility, as DTSC has suggested in correspondence, it was on a very small scale.
 Only the Coach and Paint Shop could have had electroplating facilities.
-No evidence of electroplating has been found. - Copper ore smelting slag containing arsenic and lead was used as track ballast and yard cover material.
+No evidence of electroplating has been found. - Copper ore smelting slag containing arsenic and lead was used as track ballast and yard cover material. - Herbicides have been used to control weeds.